The BVI has Over 60 Islands, Sunny Subtropical Weather and Trade Winds make them Ideal for Sailing

 Each hilly island is covered by lush tropical vegetation that stretches down to white sand beaches; surrounded by the calm, clear, turquoise waters which are teaming with sealife.
 You can watch the pelicans dive while little bait fish swim round your toes in the surf or take a snorkel dive off the back of a yacht and discover the beautiful reefs where Parrot fish nibble on the coral, and turtles glide by.

-3. The Islands of the Caribbean
+3. The Islands of the British Virgin Islands

 Sailing the St Francis Drake Channel which has sheltered passages round Tortola and the islands, Norman, Peter, Salt and Cooper Island is a must.
 Being close to each other guarantees carefree easy sailing, with your next anchorage always in sight.
 For those more experienced who wish for longer passages then the Virgin Gorda to Anegada passage can take 4 hours.
 The largest island in the chain is Tortola (the capital), then Virgin Gorda, Jost Van Dyke and the wild coral atoll, Anegada.